scott6455/assignments/8.1-restaurant-menu/README.md

 - [ ] Show each item in your order in your component template
 - [ ] In your order model, define a `subtotal` computed property that shows the price of all of the added items
 - [ ] Show the `subtotal` for your order in your Order Component template
-- [ ] Save the order data to tiny-lr when the order is submitted with related menu items
+- [ ] Save the order data to tiny-lr or Firebase when the order is submitted with related menu items

 #### Back of House
 - [ ] Create a route group for logging in to the back of house system